AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 * Campaign names are not loading as expected in asset metadata. <!-- GS-5849 -->

-* Users can currently create a Campaign from Content workflows.
-(This ability will be disabled by GA.)  <!-- GS-5650 -->

 * Users must log in twice to a channel Meta ads account when they are also logged in to Facebook.
 Workaround: Log out of Facebook before logging into a channel Meta ads account. <!-- GS-3009 -->

 ### Additional enhancements and fixed issues